buddhi1/GH-CUDA/ReadMe.txt

         Try to do the same intersection point is both PxQ and QxP and see - did not try. this will not work due to complexity
     PROGRESS: this issue is fixed in new_mapping git branch

-2. Found some erros in Init label.
+2. Found some errors in Init label.
     REASONS: Still neighbor connection could be broken.
 Not sure yet
     PROGRESS: in progress